VincentSkylark/felineFury/README.md

 # Feline Fury

-A top-down shooter game featuring a black cat for the js13k 2025 competition.
+A top-down dodging game where a black cat uses a short-range melee (Z, long cooldown) and bounces cucumbers back at enemies — for js13k 2025.

 ## Story

-You are a black cat, and you are mad.
-You have to shoot everything that moves.
+Embark on a black cat's adventure through the house, battling pesky cucumbers, a relentless robot vacuum, and slippery flippers — all in pursuit of his favorite snack: cookie.

 ## Gameplay

-Use the arrow keys to move and the space bar to shoot.
+Use the arrow keys to move and press Z to attack.
+If you hit a cucumber, it will bounce back and can strike enemies.

 ## Build and Run